-In this page we report a selection of our test results with BFQ (v7r2 or v7, see below), CFQ, DEADLINE and NOOP, under 3.13.0, and on the following devices:
+In this page we report a selection of our last test results, with BFQ-v7r3, CFQ, DEADLINE and NOOP, under 3.14.0, and on the following three devices; plus our results with BFQ-v7 and CFQ under 3.13.0 on the remaining three devices (the latter results are a courtesy of Virtual Open Systems):

 - A (high-speed) Seagate ST1000DM003 HDD